Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

-\cite{Leung1997ApproximateQE} were the first to showcase the benefits of approximate error correction to quantum communication.
+\textbf{Approximate Quantum Error Correction.} \cite{Leung1997ApproximateQE} were the first to showcase the benefits of approximate error correction to quantum communication.
 They constructed a 4 qubit code which could correct a single amplitude dampening error, violating the ``Hamming bound" for quantum codes based on the Pauli basis.
 Several results then studied conditions in which approximate quantum error correction is even possible \cite{Barnum2000ReversingQD, SW02, Devetak2005ThePC, Kretschmann2006TheIT, Bny2009ConditionsFT, MN10, MN12, BO10, Hayden2017ApproximateQE}.

 In this context, most related to our work are the results of \cite{Crpeau2005ApproximateQE, Leung2006CommunicatingOA, Bergamaschi2022ApproachingTQ}, who studied the adversarial error channel.
 While it is well known consequence of the Knill-Laflamme conditions \cite{Knill1996TheoryOQ} that no exact quantum code can correct from more than $n/4$ adversarial errors, \cite{Crpeau2005ApproximateQE} constructed approximate quantum codes which could correct $(n-1)/2$ adversarial errors, all the way up to the no-cloning bound!
 Their codes relied on an insightful combination of quantum error correction, quantum authentication, and classical secret sharing, but came at a cost of an exponentially large alphabet size and assymptotically decaying rate.